compound-finance/comet/docs/README.md

 Compound III is a decentralized protocol that is governed by holders and delegates of COMP.
 Governance allows the community to propose, vote, and implement changes through the administrative smart contract functions of the Compound III protocol.
 For more information on the Governor and Timelock see the original [governance](https://compound.finance/docs/governance) section.

 All instances of Compound III are controlled by the Timelock contract which is the same administrator of the Compound v2 protocol.
-The governance system has control over each *proxy*, the *Comet factory*, and the *Comet implementation*.
+The governance system has control over each *proxy*, the *Configurator implementation*, the *Comet factory*, and the *Comet implementation*.

 Each time an immutable parameter is set via governance proposal, a new Comet implementation must be deployed by the Comet factory.
 If the proposal is approved by the community, the proxy will point to the new implementation upon execution.